cloudflare/workers-docs/workers-docs/src/content/tooling/wrangler/configuration.md

 | `exclude`     | A list of gitignore-style patterns for files or directories in `bucket` you want to exclude from uploads. | `exclude = ["ignore_dir"]`       | no       |

 To learn more about the optional `include` and `exclude` fields, visit [Ignoring Subsets of Static Assets](/tooling/wrangler/sites/#ignoring-subsets-of-static-assets).

+You can also define your `site` using [alternative TOML syntax](https://github.com/toml-lang/toml#user-content-inline-table).

 ##### Storage Limits